 definitions.
-It provides a central place for hard to find web-scattered definitions on this topic.
+It provides a central place for hard to find web-scattered

-While HOIC (similarly to LOIC) still has no significant obfuscation or anonymization techniques to protect the user, the use of .hoic "booster" scripts allows the user to specify a list of rotating target URLs, referrers, user agents, and headers in order to more effectively cause a DoS condition by attacking multiple pages on the same site, as well as make it seem like attacks are coming from a number of different users.
+While it (similarly to LOIC) still has no significant obfuscation or anonymization techniques to protect the user, the use of .hoic "booster" scripts allows the user to specify a list of rotating target URLs, referrers, user agents, and headers in order to more effectively cause a DoS condition by attacking multiple pages on the same site, as well as make it seem like attacks are coming from a number of different users.